decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-11-22-three-round-BFT.md

 ## Proof

 The proof is by contradiction.
-Assume we have a protocol that has a good-case decision latency of 2 rounds and show that it must fail.
+Assume there is a protocol that has a good-case decision latency of 2 rounds and show that it must fail.

 For any $f\geq 2$, partition the $n=5f-2$ parties into the *leader* and 5 sets $A,B,C,D,E$ with sizes:

 $|A|, |E|=f$ and $|B|,|C|,|D|=f-1$.

-(If $n$ is smaller, then we choose these sets to be smaller but non-empty)
+(If $n$ is smaller, then choose these sets to be smaller but non-empty)

 We consider three executions: a mixed world $M$, a corrupt world $\hat{D}$, and a validity world $V$.